 The size of hunting backpack you need will depend on how long you plan to be away on a trip.
 There’s no limit to how long you can stay out on a hunt for, the size of your backpack can be the main deciding factor.
 A larger backpack will also be handy for bringing home those hauls of meat, hopefully!

 If you are planning just a short trek through the wilderness, a simple daypack with a capacity around 1800 cubic inches should offer enough space for a change of clothes, some hunting gear and maybe some food.

-For longer trips, you will need a significantly larger backpack, with many featuring over 5000 cubic inches of capacity.
+For longer trips like elk hunting or big game hunting, you will need a significantly larger hunting bag, with many featuring over 5000 cubic inches of capacity.
 Don’t choose a pack which is larger than you need.
 Remember, the amount of equipment you carry may go down as the trip progresses.
 You can always strap gear to the outer of the pack and move them into the bag as foods go down.

 The following YouTube video looks at some basic gear you are going to need on a backpack hunt.

 External frames were, traditionally, the main choice for a hunting backpack, as they tended to offer more durability and a greater capacity.
 As technology has progressed, backpacks designed for all purposes have moved toward the internal frames.

 An internal frame normally offers better support to the pack, with pre-bent aluminum poles that stay in place longer.
 Aluminum or alloy sheets can offer even better support and be useful on longer trips.
 The internal form factor reduces the chances of getting your frame caught on tree branches or other environmental hazards you may encounter.

 External frames will still be able to carry heavier loads, however, but give you the option of carrying more gear, or game.
 They are ideal for when trekking through open spaces, compared to hunts in dense forests with more obstructions.
 However, external frame backpacks can be a cheaper alternative when considering extended trips, due to the greater load capabilities.